Tips for Buying and Selling at a Pawn Shop

 “Pawning” means that you give the pawn shop an item in exchange for a cash loan.
 For example, you might give them your mountain bike as collateral for a $75 loan.
 If you repay the loan by a certain date, typically 90 to 120 days after you pawn the item, you can retrieve your bike.
 The loan repayment amount will include interest and fees that are regulated by the state.

 If you don’t repay the money on time, the pawn shop takes ownership of the bike and can offer it for resale.
-Most of the items pawned (about 70%) are reclaimed by their owners and according to the National Pawnbrokers Association’s 2010 Trend Survey, the average pawn loan is $100.
 Pawn shops also purchase items outright to resell.

 Working with a pawn shops can be a good deal for both a seller and buyer, but not always.
-Following are some tips for selling and buying at a pawn shop.
+The following are some tips and advice for selling and buying at a pawn shop.

 How to Sell to a Pawn Shop

 Find the right pawn shop